Clinical placement information for allied health students

 The child abuse and neglect training is not an iLearn course and you will not receive a certificate of completion for viewing these resources.
 By signing the evidence record, you are stating that you have viewed these resources in preparation for your clinical placement.

-Some GEIs may exist on iLearn, however this is facility specific.
-Students should confirm with their facility contact whether the GEI can be completed online prior to commencement of placement.
+Some GEIs for HHSs may exist on iLearn, however this is facility specific.
+Students should confirm with their facility contact how the GEI can be accessed and completed online prior to commencement of placement.